GBrachetta/Parfumier/README.md

 ### Who are the primary target groups

+People from all ages and origins, people wishing to discover new fragrances, to make a purchase and be informed before that.

 ### What is it that they (the users) want to achieve

+Users want to learn about perfumes, get informed and read opinions from other users.
+Users want also to be able to leave a review to collaborate with the database.

 ### How is my project the best way to help them achieve those things